fermyon/developer/content/cloud/labels.md

 +------+---------+--------------+
 ```

 Now you can see your Spin applications, their respective labels and their connected NoOps SQL Databases.
-In the example above, we have two unique applications that are sharing the same NoOps SQL Database instance.
+In the example above, we have two unique Spin applications (todo and api) that are linked to the same NoOps SQL Database instance (amiable-kiwi) via their respective labels (default and hello).

-## How To Delete A Label

-Unlike the Fermyon Cloud resources they're linked to, `labels` are tied to their applications' lifespan.
+Unlike the Fermyon Cloud resources they're linked to, labels are tied to their applications' lifespan.
 The only way to remove a label currently is to delete the application its associated with.
 Deleting the application (and therefore implicitly deleting the label) has no impact on the storage resource itself.

 ## Next Steps